bahrus/xtal-sip/README.md

 The goals of xtal-sip are:

 1. Provide a declarative way of progressively, dynamically loading web component dependencies into memory, only when needed.
-2. Do so without introducing another additional listing of dependencies.
+2. Do so without introducing another additional listing of dependencies that competes with import maps / package.json.
 3. Provide workarounds for referencing libraries where tooling solutions and browser support for bare import specifiers is inconsistent.
 4. Be compatible with technologies outside the node.js monoculture.

+## Back to basics

 ## Convention over Configuration